 How does this medication work?
 What will it do for me?

 Tenofovir alafenamide belongs to the family of medications called antivirals.
 It is used by adults to treat chronic (long-lasting) infection caused by the Hepatitis B virus.
-It prevents the enzymes needed for the hepatitis B virus to reproduce from working properly.
+It prevents the enzymes the hepatitis B virus needs to reproduce from working properly.
 Tenofovir may help lower the amount of hepatitis B virus in the body by decreasing the ability of the virus to multiply and infect new liver cells.

 Tenofovir does not prevent hepatitis B from being spread to others through sexual contact or blood contamination.